Enrolment & Registration

 2.0 CR 1.0 CR

-Doctoral Students: continuous Full-Time status throughout their degree duration.
+Doctoral Students: continuous full-time status throughout their degree duration.
+It is not possible to register with part-time status in the PhD program.

-For students that may be interested in taking additional courses, please review information on taking extra courses.
+Students who may be interested in taking additional courses should review information on taking extra courses and note the following:

-• Students must also submit a Faculty of Information Course Overload Request Form.
+• Students must submit a Faculty of Information Course Overload Request Form.
 Submitting a request does not guarantee enrolment.
-Each request is reviewed on a case by case basis;
+Each request is reviewed on a case-by-case basis.

-• Part-time students are not eligible to request for an overload—they are to only take 1.0-credit per term.
+• Part-time students are not eligible to request an overload.
+They can take a maximum of 1.0 credit per term.

 Confirmation of Registration

 Students may need a letter to confirm their registration status at the University and Faculty for a variety of reasons.
-Depending on what the need of the letter is, we have outlined the various types and ways students could go about obtaining that confirmation.
+There are multiple ways students may request a letter, depending on the reason for the request.
+Please see the information at the link provided.

 Coursework Extensions — Requesting Extensions Beyond the End of Term